 In 2005, he became Shadow Chancellor of the Exchequer.

+He has three younger brothers named Theo, Adam, and Benedict.
 He married author Frances Victoria Howell in 1998; they became parents to a son named Luke and a daughter named Liberty.

 During the mid 1990s, he served as an adviser to fellow Conservative Party politician Douglas Hogg who served as Minister of Agriculture, Fisheries and Food.